yamini-vm/.github/profile/README.md

 ## Languages used

-- For the core systems (the virtual machine, assembler, compiled language, and the shell) are written in Rust because they require performance.
+- For the core systems (the virtual machine, assembler, compiled language, and the shell) are written in **Rust** because they require performance.

-- The code test is written in python and is made into a python package which can be installed using pip to make the testing easier.
+- The code test is written in **Python** and is made into a Python package which can be installed using pip to make the testing easier.

-- The debugger is written in javascript with a jQuery front end and Node.js backend.
+- The debugger is written in **Javascript** with a **jQuery** front end and **Node.js** backend.

 ## Contributing